About Lisa Suennen

 Anyway, during my last parental act of last week, my daughter’s friend, who also happens to be a JP Morgan orphan (her dad is also a healthcare venture capitalist), asked me from the back seat, “So, are there many women at this conference?”

-It was interesting to get that question from a 15 year old, as it certainly wasn’t the kind of thing I worried about
+It was interesting to get that question from a 15 year… (read the rest)

 Warning: shameless self-promotion today—will be back to more thematic ideas next week if my feet and I survive the JP Morgan Healthcare Conference and Circus, which is occurring this entire week in San Francisco.
 Pretty much the entire healthcare world shows up for this, which means you see old friends and new, as well as people you hoped you might not have to see again.
 If you wanted to “Occupy Healthcare,” this is the place to do it.
 In any event, It always an interesting experience full of insight, deal-making, cocktail therapy and blister treatments.
 So for now, with time somewhat limited for committing deep-ish thoughts to paper, I thought I’d put a plug out there for a few conferences at which I have been fortunate to be invited to speak.

 The first is The Personalized Medicine World Conference (PMWC), which bills itself as the only fully integrated conference to examine the advances and challenges of Personalized Medicine through a practical lens.
-PMWC brings together the thought-leaders of business, government, healthcare-delivery, research and technology into one information-rich, two-day conference and offers a really interesting agenda looking at the ideas of
+PMWC brings together the thought-leaders of business, government, healthcare-delivery, research and technology into one information-rich, two-day conference and offers a really interesting agenda looking at the ideas of… (read the rest)

 Yeah, I love being famous.
 It’s almost like being white, y’know?—Chris Rock